Close a Private Limitedcompany in India.

 - Notice and minutes of the general meeting

-- Form STK-2 — the strike-off application
+- Form STK-2, the strike-off application

-- Form STK-3 (indemnity bond) and Form STK-4 (affidavit) for each director
+- Form STK-3 indemnity bond and Form STK-4 affidavit for each director

 - Days 1–3

-Eligibility check and engagement
+Eligibility check and briefing

 - Days 4–10